rust-lang/rfcs/text/3392-leadership-council.md

 ## Limits on representatives from a single company/entity

 Council representatives must not disproportionately come from any one company, legal entity, or closely related set of legal entities, to avoid impropriety or the appearance of impropriety.
-If the Council has 5 or fewer representatives, no more than 1 representative may have the same affiliation; if the Council has 6 or more representatives, no more than 2 representatives may have the same affiliation.
+If the Council has 5 or fewer representatives, no more than 1 representative may have any given affiliation; if the Council has 6 or more representatives, no more than 2 representatives may have any given affiliation.

 Closely related legal entities include branches/divisions/subsidiaries of the same entity, entities connected through substantial ownership interests, or similar.
 The Council may make a judgment call in unusual cases, taking care to avoid conflicts of interest in that decision.